eyesoree/Tic-Tac-Toe-AI/README.md

 - Infix Function (reported by Abdul Rahman Mustapha)
 - Higher-Order Function and Lambda (reported by Reynaldo Pahay)
 - Data Class (reported by Albert Jay Rosique)

+Not included
+- Expect and Actual Declarations (reported by Abdul Hamid Mangorangca)